Brian Fallon discography

-The discography of Brian Fallon, an American singer-songwriter and musician.
-His debut studio album, Painkillers, was released in March 2016.
-The album peaked at number thirty on the Billboard 200.
+The discography of Brian Fallon, an American singer-songwriter and musician best known for his work with The Gaslight Anthem.
+His debut solo studio album, Painkillers, was released in March 2016.
+Ir peaked at number 30 on the Billboard 200.
 The album includes the single "A Wonderful Life".
 His second studio album, Sleepwalkers, was released in February 2018.
-The album peaked at number forty-two on the Billboard 200.
+It peaked at number 42 on the Billboard 200.
 The album includes the singles "Forget Me Not", "If Your Prayers Don't Get to Heaven", "See You on the Other Side" and "My Name Is the Night (Color Me Black)".
 His third studio album, Local Honey, was released in March 2020.
-The album includes the singles "You Have Stolen My Heart", "21 Days" and "When You're Ready".
+It includes the singles "You Have Stolen My Heart", "21 Days" and "When You're Ready".
 Fallon released his fourth studio album, Night Divine, in November 2021.
+It is composed of popular hymns performed by Fallon.
+On September 10, 2026, Fallon will release his fifth studio album, titled Not Bad for New Jersey.